Flooring fitters in Bromley — carpet, LVT, laminate and engineered wood supply and fit across BR1–BR2 postcodes

 Flooring for Bromley's distinguished homes.

-Bromley's BR1 and BR2 postcodes span the exceptional Edwardian villas of Bickley, Victorian terraces and semis in Shortlands, large Victorian and Edwardian detached homes on Bromley Common, and 1930s semis in Hayes.
-Each area reflects a different era and purpose of development.
-We survey every property at the free home visit and provide a fixed written price on the day covering all preparation and fitting.
+Bromley's BR1 and BR2 postcodes span one of south-east London's most varied ranges of domestic housing: the exceptional Edwardian villas of Bickley with their pitch pine boards and generous reception rooms, Victorian terraces and semis in Shortlands and Bromley town, large Victorian and Edwardian detached homes on Bromley Common, and the well-planned 1930s Metroland semis of Hayes.
+Each area reflects a different era of development and a different set of subfloor conditions.
+We survey every property at the free home visit, confirm what lies beneath and provide a fixed written price on the day covering all preparation and fitting.

 Subfloor-specific fitting across every part of BR1–BR2.